 Even this one is a game I started but that I currently have in my backlog.
 Since Deus Ex: Mankind Divided has been postponed to August 23rd, I have the feeling I’ll go back to Remember Me real soon, unless Final Fantasy XIV takes me first, that is …..

 Our journey among iconic characters is almost at its end, although the books contain dozens and dozens of other icons.
 But before closing the article up how can I not mention Sir Arthur from Ghost’s n Goblins?
 Actually, this is another example of Capcom’s unique vision: even in your most desperate hour, when horrific creatures are just about to crush your skull, there is room for a little smile: only Capcom could think of an armoured knight wearing colourful underwear… 🙂

 The following Amiga version screenshot (taken from Hall of Light) and the drawing right above it depict what I mean.

 I remember watching the anime when I was a little kid.
-I actually didn’t like the character design that much back in those days, but now I know that it was only because I had not enough knowleged of the manga/anime phenomenon at that age and I didn’t know better.
+I actually didn’t like the character design that much back in those days, but now I know that it was only because I had not enough knowledge of the manga/anime phenomenon at that age and I didn’t know better.

 We have reached the end of this journey.
-I really hope you enjoyed it and, as a last word, I’m only left with wishing you the best possible 2016.
+I really hope you enjoyed it and, as the last word, I’m only left with wishing you the best possible 2016.
 Please keep reading us and thank you for being on our side.